On the Round Complexity of Randomized Byzantine Agreement: Our Lower Bounds

-where $b_\ell\in \zo$, $r$ are the coins $\Pc_i$ tossed (honestly) until now, and $(m^{j'}_{i''})_\ell$, for each $j'<j$ and $i''\neq i$, is one of the messages $\Pc_i$ received from party $\Pc_{i''}$ in the \iith{j} round (or the empty string). \end{description} \end{definition} That is, a locally consistent party $\Pc_{i}$ might send party $\Pc_{i'}$ a sequence of messages (and not just one as instructed), each consistent with a possible choice of its input bit, and some of the messages it received in the previous round.
+That is, a locally consistent party $\Pc_{i}$ might send party $\Pc_{i'}$ a sequence of messages (and not just one as instructed), each consistent with a possible choice of its input bit, and some of the messages it received in the previous round.
 In turn, this will enable party $\Pc_{i'}$, if corrupted, the freedom to choose in the next rounds the message of $\Pc_{i}$ it would like to act according to.
 Note that \wlg, $\Pc_{i}$ will always send a single message to the honest parties, as otherwise they will discard the messages.

 A few remarks are in place. \begin{enumerate} \item While the above definition does not enforce between-rounds consistency (a party might send to another party a first-round message consistent with input $0$ and a second-round message consistent with input $1$), compiling a given protocol so that every message party $\Pc_{i}$ sends to $\Pc_{i'}$ contains the previous messages $\Pc_{i}$ sent to $\Pc_{i'}$, will enforce such between-rounds consistency on locally consistent parties.